Free Tree Service Software,

 Tip Requests at Checkout

-Customers see a 15/20/25% tip prompt right at payment — same flow they're used to from Square or DoorDash.
-Tree service tips skew bigger than restaurant tips: a happy homeowner who just watched a 60-foot oak come down clean over their roof frequently leaves $100-$300 for the climb crew when the prompt is on the screen and nobody has to ask awkwardly.
+Customers see a tip prompt right at payment — the same flow they're used to from Square or DoorDash.
+Tree-service tips skew larger than restaurant tips: a homeowner who just watched a tall oak come down clean over their roof and garage often wants to thank the climb crew, and the prompt makes it effortless for them and tactful for you.
+No awkward ask, no cash changing hands in the driveway.

 Included free, forever.